SairamNaragoni/Sudoku-Solver/README.md

 # Sudoku-Solver
->Sudoku Solver , Using Backtracking Algorithm in Matlab
+>Sudoku Solver , Using Backtracking Algorithm in Matlab.
+>Run sudoku.m in matlab.